 Thrive Approach:

-Our HLTA, Mrs Carver, is an experienced Thrive practitioner who works with pupils both individually and in small groups.
-She provides tailored support to help children overcome emotional barriers, build confidence, and develop the skills they need to engage positively with their learning and school life.
+Our HLTA, Mrs Deb Carver, is a highly experienced Thrive practitioner who works with pupils both individually and in small groups.
+She provides personalised support to help children overcome emotional barriers, build confidence, and engage positively with their learning and school life.

 ELSA Support: